 The Wildlife Zone gives a glimpse into local Ecuadorian fauna while meandering across a boardwalk trail.
 It’s essentially a zoo of sorts, but the animals are living in fairly spacious recreations of their natural environments, rather than in cages.

-If you’re not roaming around Guayaquil on a budget, then consider stopping into the onsite 5-star restaurant, Casa Julian, in which the elegant atmosphere rivals the high-end gastronomic delights served at the restaurant.
+If you’re not roaming around Guayaquil on a budget, then consider stopping into the onsite 5-star restaurant, Casa Julian.
+This notable restaurant boasts an ultra-elegant atmosphere with high-end gastronomic delights to match the unique setting.

 Finally, the Traditional Area gives a glimpse into Ecuador’s rural life and agriculture.
 Recreations of farm plots and cocoa plantations are found here.

-These three areas of Parque Historico all adds up to a must-visit Guayaquil attraction that we recommend venturing beyond downtown to experience.
+These three areas of Parque Historico all add up to a must-visit Guayaquil attraction that we recommend venturing beyond downtown to experience.